 Manage Food Waste Wisely

-Iris and Zach Nathan say it's good to have a plan for managing any food waste ahead of time.
-Find a local compost club or plant (or even a neighbor who keeps a personal composting heap) that will accept your leftovers.
-Or consider donating the scraps to feed animals.
-You'll need to reach out to your local solid-waste or county agricultural-extension office for more information on what kinds of scraps you can provide and how you should handle them safely for animal consumption.
+You obviously don’t want to skimp on bites, but it’s good to be realistic about how much food you really need.
+Work with your caterer to plan an appropriate amount for your guest list.
+Consider a seated meal over a buffet to help manage portions.
+Nathan suggests finding a local compost club or plant (or even a neighbor who keeps a personal composting heap) that will accept your leftovers and plan the drop-off ahead of your event.
+Also, you may be able to donate scraps to feed animals.
+You'll need to reach out to your local solid-waste or county agricultural-extension office for more information on what’s accepted, as well as how you should handle leftovers safely.

 Ask for Earth-Conscious Intimates

 Being showered with sexy new lingerie is a fun part of many bridal celebrations.
-If intimates are in the cards for you, ask gift givers to look to MADI Apparel (Make a Difference Intimate Apparel), a gorgeous line of ecofriendly underwear, sleep tops, robes, and bralettes.
-Making all its wearables from beautiful yet highly practical bamboo, MADI not only ethically manufactures its goods but also participates in a buy-one-give-one program that donates a new pair of underwear to women who need them while in the care of domestic-violence shelters, homeless shelters, and rape crisis centers.
+If intimates are in the cards for you, ask gift-givers to look to MADI Apparel (Make a Difference Intimate Apparel), a gorgeous line of eco-friendly underwear, sleep tops, robes, and bralettes.
+Making all its wearables from beautiful yet highly practical bamboo, MADI not only ethically manufactures its goods; the company participates in a buy-one-give-one program that donates a new pair of underwear to women at domestic violence shelters, homeless shelters, and rape crisis centers.

 Just because you're thinking of Mother Earth doesn't mean your guests have to go home empty-handed.
-The Cacao Prieto Vanilla & Cassia treat bar found at With Love From Brooklyn is a sweet way to say thanks for celebrating.
-Made with cacao sourced from a single farm, the creamy yet slightly spicy bar is 100 percent organic.
-For your bridesmaids (and maybe even mother of the bride and groom too), check out Doie Lounge for some ecoluxe loungewear that's as stylish and comfortable as it is earth friendly.
+Divine Chocolate treat bars are a sweet way to say thanks for celebrating.
+The purchase of each chocolate bar empowers Divine Chocolate artisans and farmworkers of Kuapa Kokoo in Ghan, according to Lauren Conrad's fair trade company, The Little Market.
+For your bridesmaids (and maybe even the mother of the bride and groom, too), check out Doie Lounge for some eco-luxe loungewear that's as stylish and comfortable as it is environmentally friendly.